tarwn/lessthandot-hugo/blogs/content/posts/2011-04-27-adding-user-emulation-to-an.md

 	End Sub
 End Class
 ```
-Altogether not that complex a code construct, although I&#8217;m sure it will grow more so over the lifetime of the application.
+Altogether not that complex a code construct, although I'm sure it will grow more so over the lifetime of the application.

 As long as we consistently access user information through the exposed User property in the session and user the exposed UserIdForAuditing property for auditing purposes, then most of the work is done for us.
 The only other piece we need is a button on the UI to start emulating and some logic to handle the danger below.

 ## Dangers

 There are two main dangers to watch for.
-The first danger is making sure emulation doesn&#8217;t grant users the ability to promote themselves.
+The first danger is making sure emulation doesn't grant users the ability to promote themselves.
 Either emulation needs to be reserved for administrative users, or logic needs to be added to make certain levels or roles unavailable for emulation (or assignment during emulation).

-The other main danger is that you now have a much greater chance (probably guarantee) that you will have the same user &#8220;logged in&#8221; in two locations at once.
+The other main danger is that you now have a much greater chance (probably guarantee) that you will have the same user “logged in” in two locations at once.
 Most applications handle this just fine, but there are also many that cannot.
 Examples of this behavior are enforcing single location sign-ons, coded security that assumes multiple location means an account has been compromised, and making the mistake of storing session data keyed only to a user id instead of a unique session.